MageOf4Names/Learning-Ruby/notes.md

   * Denoted by the `self.` prefix.
   * Can be run without having the object instance initialized
 * Instance Methods
+  * Private methods that require the object to be instantiated before calling
 * Boolean methods
   * Methods with a question mark at the end that are designed to return a boolean value.